Trump's crackdown in D.C. leaves residents on edge as federal agents set up checkpoints

 A federal judge blocked the administration from conducting indiscriminate immigration stops in Southern California but authorities have vowed to keep the pressure on.

-Associated Press writers Eric Tucker, Ashraf Khalil and Matt Brown in Washington and Elliot Spagat in San Diego contributed reporting.
+Associated Press writers Eric Tucker, Ashraf Khalil, Matt Brown and Joey Cappelletti in Washington and Elliot Spagat in San Diego contributed reporting.

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.